Eau Claire Group Spring Itinerary

 Waldemar Ager Museum: Visit the Ager Museum during your time in Eau Claire.
 The house was built in 1896 and was home to Waldemar Ager and his wife Gurolle.
 They lived in this house until 1962 and throughout all that time, raised nine of their kids.
 Learn more about Waldemar Ager and the house during your group tour!

-Pablo Center at the Confluence: When you want a show stopping performance or a concert that'll bring the audience to their feet, plan a visit to the Pablo Center.
+Pablo Center at the Confluence: When you want a show-stopping performance or a concert that'll bring the audience to their feet, plan a visit to the Pablo Center.
 Each spring brings a fresh new line-up for the year and you'll want to get tickets so you don't miss what all the buzz is about.
 After the show, enjoy the beauty of the confluence of the rivers and the sights at Phoenix Park during spring.

-Beaver Creek Reserve: If there is one place near Eau Claire where to enjoy the wonders of Spring, it's Beaver Creek Reserve.
+Beaver Creek Reserve: If there is one place near Eau Claire where to enjoy the wonders of spring, it's Beaver Creek Reserve.
 You can do some bird-watching, learn about different plant species, go stargazing and learn how to be a friend to our environment.
 Beaver Creek is guaranteed to make the group feel like they are one with nature.

 Kubb: You and the group will be standing in the kubb capital of North America so, it's only right that you play a game or two!
-There's plenty of parks and open spaces for you to set up your pitch and bring out the group's competitive side like River Prairie, Owen Park or Carson Park.
+There are plenty of parks and open spaces for you to set up your pitch and bring out the group's competitive side like River Prairie, Owen Park or Carson Park.
 Who's going to get that king pin knocked over?!